Product and coproduct in string topology

 Note that by definition, we have the following relation between the operations $\widehat{\vee}$ and $\widehat{\oast}$: for any $x\in C^{p}(\Lambda )$, $y\in C^q(\Lambda)$ and $Z\in C_{p+q+n-1}(\Lambda )$,

 \emph{Organization of the paper.} In Section~\ref{sec:setup} we give a precise construction of chain representatives $\wedge, \vee$ and $ \oast$ for the Chas-Sullivan and Goresky-Hingston products and coproduct.
 In Section~\ref{sec:equivalence}, we prove that our definitions do indeed model the earlier defined products and coproducts.
 This involves the explicit construction of a tubular neighborhood of $\Lambda M\times_M\Lambda M$ inside $\Lambda^2$, see Proposition~\ref{TubCS}, and of $ F_{(0,1)}:=e_I^{-1}(\Delta M)$ inside $\Lambda M\times (0,1)$, see Proposition~\ref{coemb}.
 Theorem~\ref{Th:CSGH} is proved by combining Propositions~\ref{prop:CSequiv} and~\ref{prop:coequiv}.
-In Section~\ref {sec:extend}, we define the lifted product $\widehat{\vee}$ and coproduct $ \widehat{\oast}$, and prove Theorem~\ref{Th:cop} (as Theorem~\ref {thm:liftedproduct1}) and the first part of Theorem~\ref{Th:poc} (Theorems~ \ref{thm:extendedcoproduct} and~\ref{thm:trivial})---the vanishing statement in Theorem~\ref{Th:poc} is shown in Section~\ref{sec:vanishing} to be closely related to the almost complete vanishing of the so-called ``trivial coproduct'', as pointed out by Tamanoi in \cite{Tam}.
-Section~\ref {sec:support} is then concerned with the proof of the support statement, statement (ii) in Theorem~\ref{Th:poc} (given as Theorem~\ref {thm:extendedcoproduct2}), as well as its stronger form in the case of spheres and projective spaces, Theorem~\ref{Thprop:int} (given as Theorem~ \ref{thm:int}).
-Finally, the appendix contains a section about the properties of the cap product used in the paper, and a short section about signs in the intersection product.
+The section ends with a detailed proof of the algebraic properties of the coproduct (Theorem~\ref{thm:coGHalg}).
+Section~\ref{sec:computing} starts by the geometric computation of the product and coproduct of appropriately transverse cycles (Propositions~\ref{prop:transCS} and Proposition~\ref{prop:strong4}).
+We then prove the support result for the coproduct (Theorem~\ref{thm:coproduct2}), the main ingredient of the second part of Theorem~\ref{Th:poc}.
+The section contains a number of example computations, including for the coproduct in the case of odd spheres (Proposition~\ref{prop:spheres1}).
+In Section~\ref{sec:extend}, we define the lifted product $\widehat{\vee}$ and coproduct $ \widehat{\oast}$, and prove Theorem~\ref{Th:cop} (as Theorem~\ref {thm:liftedproduct1}) and finish the proof of Theorem~\ref{Th:poc} (Theorems~ \ref{thm:extendedcoproduct} and~\ref{thm:trivial})---the vanishing statement in Theorem~\ref{Th:poc} is shown in Section~\ref{sec:vanishing} to be closely related to the almost complete vanishing of the so-called ``trivial coproduct'', as pointed out by Tamanoi in \cite{Tam}.
+The proof of Theorem~\ref{Thprop:int} is given in Section~\ref{sec:int} as Theorem~\ref{thm:int}.
+Finally, the appendix contains a section about the properties of the cap product used in the paper, and a section about signs in the intersection product.

 In the present paper, all homology and cohomology is taken with integral coefficients, and the chains and cochains are the singular chains and cochains, unless explicitly otherwise specified.

 \addtocontents{toc}{\SkipTocEntry}